Jack Nicholson: 1990–1999: Established actor

-For his role as hot-headed Col. Nathan R. Jessup in A Few Good Men (1992), a movie about a murder in a U.S. Marine Corps unit, Nicholson received yet another Academy Award nomination for Best Supporting Actor.
+For his role as hot-headed Col. Nathan R. Jessup in A Few Good Men (1992), a movie about a murder in a U.S. Marine Corps unit, Nicholson received his tenth Academy Award nomination.
 One review describes his performance as "spellbinding", adding that he portrayed "the essence of the quintessential military mindset".
 Critic David Thomson notes that Nicholson's character "blazed and roared".
-The film's director, Rob Reiner, recalls how Nicholson's level of acting experience affected the other actors during rehearsals: "I had the luck of having Jack Nicholson there.
+The film's director, Rob Reiner, recalled how Nicholson's level of acting experience affected the other actors during rehearsals: "I had the luck of having Jack Nicholson there.
 He knows what he's doing, and he comes to play, every time out, full-out performance!
 And what it says to a lot of the other actors is, 'Oooooh, I better get on my game here because this guy's coming to play!
 So I can't hold back; I've got to come up to him.'
 He sets the tone."

-In 1996, Nicholson collaborated once more with Batman director Tim Burton on Mars Attacks!, pulling double duty as two contrasting characters, President James Dale and Las Vegas property developer Art Land.
-Not all of Nicholson's performances have been well received.
-He was nominated for Razzie Awards as worst actor for Man Trouble (1992) and Hoffa (1992).
-But his performance in Hoffa also earned him a Golden Globe nomination.
+He received two Golden Raspberry Award for Worst Actor nominations for Man Trouble (1992) and Hoffa (1992), although his performance in Hoffa also earned him a Golden Globe nomination.
 David Thomson states that the film was terribly neglected, since Nicholson portrayed one of his best screen characters, someone who is "snarly, dumb, smart, noble, rascally—all the parts of 'Jack'".
 Roger Ebert also praised his performance writing, "Nicholson is an actor who can reflect almost anything in his face.
 One reason his performance is so good as Hoffa is that he reveals almost nothing."

+In 1996, Nicholson collaborated once more with Batman director Tim Burton on Mars Attacks!, playing the dual roles of President James Dale and Las Vegas property developer Art Land.
+Mars Attacks! was released in December 1996 to mixed reviews and flopped at the box office.